splytanalytics/splyt-unreal/readme.md

 How to install this plugin into your Unreal project.

 ### Getting the Plugin
 In the base folder of your Unreal Project, create a folder named "Plugins".
 Using any Git program of your choice pull this repo into the Plugins folder and name the folder "SplytAnalytics".
-For UNIX based systems you can use a command like this:
+You must also initalize and pull the Git submodules.
+For UNIX based systems you can use a command like this to pull the project and its submodules:
 ```
 git clone --recursive https://github.com/splytanalytics/splyt-unreal.git SplytAnalytics
 ```

 ### Enabling the Plugin
 Once the plugin has been installed it must be enabled in the Unreal Editor.
-Start the Unreal Editor with your project, and in the top left select the windown dropdown.
+Start the Unreal Editor with your project, and in the top left select the window dropdown.
 In this dropdown you will find the Plugins window.
 Select this and navagate the the Analytics section, once there you can check enable for the Splyt Analytics project.

 ### Building the Plugin
 This plugin will need to be added as a public dependency module to your project and built.
 In your project you will have a C# file called "YourProjectName.Build.cs" located in your Source folder in the base of your project.
 In this file all of your project dependencies will be found here.
 We will need to add the dependency SplytAnalytics to the PublicDependencyModuleNames.
 An example for a project SplytTest is shown below.